open-contracting-extensions/ocds_finance_extension/README.md

 Sometimes, particularly in the case of Public Private Partnerships, contracts are financed using a range of instruments, including loans, grants, share issues and so-on.

-The financing extension provides a space to declare the finance arranged for a contract.
+The financing extension provides a space to declare:

+- the finance planned for the procedure
+- the finance arranged for a contract

-This is declared within the `contracts` section, based on an understanding that this information is generally only disclosed following the signature of a contract.
+This is respectively declared within the `planning.budget` and `contracts` sections.
 This information can be updated over the lifetime of the contract.

 The finance building block includes: